Vector Databases Explained: The Key Infrastructure Skill for AI Apps

 Choosing the Right Tool

-Database Best For Primary Strength Deployment
+Database Best For Features & Deploy

-Pinecone SaaS Startups Serverless, zero-management Cloud Only
+Pinecone SaaS Startups Serverless; Cloud Only.

-Weaviate Hybrid Search Native GraphQL, modularity Self-hosted / Cloud
+Weaviate Hybrid Search Native GraphQL; Modular.

-Avoiding Common Pitfalls
+Avoiding Pitfalls

 The most frequent error is neglecting the "Small-to-Big" retrieval strategy.
 Developers often retrieve a small chunk of text to save money, but the LLM lacks the context to explain it.
 Instead, store small chunks for searching, but keep the parent document or surrounding paragraphs ready to feed the LLM.
 This provides the "vision" the model needs to be accurate.